jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/PlacementNew/task.md

-Placement `new` operator is a special version of the `new` operator that allows to construct an object in a pre-allocated memory region.
+The placement `new` operator is a special version of the `new` operator.
+It allows for the construction of an object in a pre-allocated memory region.
-This can be useful for various reasons, such as reducing memory fragmentation and improving performance.
+This can be useful in various scenarios, such as reducing memory fragmentation and improving performance.

-To use the placement `new` operator, one first has to allocate a memory region of the appropriate size.
+To use the placement `new` operator, one first has to allocate a memory region of appropriate size.
-Then, this memory region needs to be passed into placement `new` operator.
+Then, this memory region needs to be passed into the placement `new` operator.
-The operator will then construct an object of the specified type in the given memory region.
+The operator will then construct an object of the specified type within the given memory region.

 When an object created with the help of the placement `new` operator is no longer needed, it must be destroyed by explicitly calling the destructor.
-When working with arrays, the destructor for each object in the array should be called.
+When working with arrays, the destructor should be called for each object in the array.

-Here is an example of how to use the placement `new` operator to construct an integer object in a pre-allocated memory region:
+Here is an example of how to use the placement `new` operator to construct an integer object within a pre-allocated memory region:

 ```cpp
 #include <new>